A detailed syllabus helps both instructors and students. It communicates important information about a class:

 If any examinations in the class will be virtually proctored, please use the following statement:

-Sample Proctoring Statement for Syllabus
+Sample Proctoring Statement:

 This course requires the use of LockDown Browser and a webcam for online exams.
 The webcam can be built into your computer or externally attached through a USB cable.
 Watch this short video (https://web.respondus.com/lockdownbrowser-student-video/) for an introductory understanding of LockDown Browser and the webcam feature.
 A Quick Start Guide for Students (https://web.respondus.com/he/monitor/resources/) is also available.